magnusjt/schedulerjs/README.md

-// Set the granularity of the time selectors (what nearest time they snap to) var snapTo = 5; // 5 minutes var pixelsPerHour = 180; // How wide an hour should be, in pixels var defaultStartTime = '09:00';
+// Set the granularity of the time selectors (what nearest time they snap to) var snapTo = 5; // 5 minutes var pixelsPerHour = 180; // How wide an hour should be, in pixels var headName = 'Names'; // Text displayed on top of the list of names var defaultStartTime = '09:00';
 var defaultEndTime = '11:00';
+var onClickAppointment = function(payload){
+    // Do something with the payload
+};

 var $scheduler = $("#scheduler").schedulerjs({
     'list': list,